 The global online fashion market was worth $533 billion in 2018, and is expected to grow to $872bn by 2023.
 It’s an understatement to say the fashion industry is booming, with the likes of Shopify making it simple for everyone to get involved in selling online.
 However, in such a crowded market, it’s crucial to market your brand well to stand out from your competitors.

-We’ve compiled a list of 21 easy to action fashion marketing tips, helping you take your brand to the next level online.
+Digital Media Team have compiled a list of 21 easy to action fashion marketing tips, helping you take your brand to the next level online.

 1. Invest in a quality site

 This goes without saying, but it’s painful to see just how many brands try to make it online without a fully-functional website.
 Sure, you can sell via social these days, but we’d always recommend having a solid website in place before you make the next steps towards marketing your brand.
 Your website is your virtual shop window, so make sure it looks and feels the part.
 Invest well in the site and enlist a web dev who you trust (if you aren’t doing it yourself) who will be able to continuously update, test and maintain to ensure best performance.
 A poor website can be the downfall to an otherwise solid marketing strategy, and we can’t stress the importance of a great site enough.
 After all, you work in fashion – aesthetics are key!

 Kirsty, Operations Manager: “A poor site can lead to terrible performance as users click straight off before purchasing, and you’ll just be wasting your marketing budget.
 I’d recommend investing well in your site, as competition is tough and users are spoilt for choice with fantastic fashion sites.
 You don’t want to be seen as an inferior option to brands who are doing it well.”